Thursday, June 18, 2026

 7 am buffet breakfast at hotel.
 One new egg dish.
 All else same as other stops.
 Small coffee cups more fit for expresso but adequate.
 "Filtered Coffee" name on coffee maker was supposedly closest to the American version.

 Walking tour.
 We had tickets for the Karelia Museum, a quiet 3 story clothes museum showing original wear during the 18-19 centuries.
 The “Karelia”woman responsible for collecting and displaying.
 Detailed intricate sewings on all.
-Many wore medallions and such, also representiong the same eras.
+Many wore medallions and such, also representing the same eras.

-Continued our walk to a Greek Orthodox-Bezentine church.
+Continued our walk to a Greek Orthodox-Byzantine church.
 Tall light blue exterior.
 Same squareness and holding even fewer chairs as those we visited earlier.
 The padre, a large man with beard, black robe, and rosary type beads, met us and was found later happily walking the morning streets nearby.

-Onward to a smaller store called "Kostsears", producing a Greek liqour named "Oyso".
+Onward to a smaller store called "Kostsears", producing a Greek liquor named "Oyso".
 Evidently this brew is a well known Greek standard.
 Also other flavored varieties.
 We tasted 2 of our choice.
 Mine, heavy on texture, weight, thickness, odor, strength.
 Interesting to try.
 Would not be my choice of drink.

 Approaching noon, we toured a large farmers market.
 It stretched far down the street as a long building having an open sided porch with vegetable venders by street and cafes, delicacy stores on inside of porch.
 Walking into building center, it seemed to be more for fish selling and mostly not used.
 Activity also extended down away from building with sellers in a park like tent setting.
 Very busy until early afternoon.